Last updated on: 2020-12-09

 Authored by: Megan Meza

-After you create your CDN service, you must activate it by pointing the DNS records for your domain to the CDN network.
+After you create your Content Delivery Network (CDN) service, you must activate it by pointing the DNS records for your domain to the CDN network.
 This article describes the steps to do this.

 Use the following steps to get the URL for your CDN: